GenealogyCollective/gprime-archive/README.md

 ------------

 * --site-dir=PATH - The directory of the gPrime site directory (required)
+* --config-file=FILE - The config file of these options
 * --username=USERNAME - Username (required)
 * --sitename="Site Name" - Name to use for the site (gPrime is default)
 * --password-hash=HASH - Password hash for username